Financial Consequences of the Agreement of September 13, 1993

 On September 13, 1993, employees and management in the banking sector signed an agreement amending the Collective Bargaining Agreement which, up to that time, had governed the pension schemes applicable to banks.
 This agreement was signed at a time when the conditions inherent in the running of the pension schemes for banks and the considerable imbalances recorded in certain pension funds of the banking sector did not permit a guarantee that the system could continue to function on a long-term basis.

-This agreement put an end to the pension scheme of the Association Française des Banques; this scheme was handled either by special funds in each bank or by a central fund grouping together nearly 300 banks, the Pension Scheme for Bank Employees ("CRPB, Caisse de Retraite du Personnel de Banque").
+Therefore, this agreement put an end to the pension scheme of the Association Française des Banques; this scheme was handled either by special funds in each bank or by a multi-employer fund grouping together nearly 300 banks, the Pension Scheme for Bank Employees ("CRPB, Caisse de Retraite du Personnel de Banque").

-The new scheme guarantees the maintenance of rights accrued until January 1, 1994 to both active and retired employees.
+The new scheme guarantees the maintenance of rights in excess of ARRCO and AGIRC for prior service cost accrued until January 1, 1994 to both active and retired employees.
 After such date, it is closed.
-The pension funds have been maintained in order to manage these rights and the consequences of the integration into the AGIRC and ARRCO schemes, which are the legal schemes applicable to most employees in France, independantly of the industry they belong to.
+The pension funds have been maintained in order to manage these rights and the consequences of the integration into the AGIRC and ARRCO schemes.
 This will lead them to pay:

-a premium to cover the difference between the employees' recognized rights by ARRCO and AGIRC and the rights which would have accrued if they had contributed since the beginning of their careers,
+(ii) a premium to cover the difference between the employees' recognized rights by ARRCO and AGIRC and the rights which would have accrued if they had contributed to the multi-employer plans since the beginning of their careers,

-the difference between the amounts of the accrued rights under the bank scheme which have been frozen and the AGIRC, ARRCO and Social Security rights.
+(iii) the difference between the amounts of the accrued rights under the bank scheme which have been frozen and the AGIRC, ARRCO and Social Security rights accumulated at that date.

 Furthermore, the independent funds have agreed to pay an amount of 1.4 billion French Francs to the CRPB over a period of fifteen years as a demographic compensation.